-Not only is the CoziGo a great product for travel, but it’s also great for every day use.
+Not only is the CoziGo a great product for travel with a baby, but it’s also great for every day use.
 That’s something that we really like!

 You can buy your CoziGo direct from the website.
 Free shipping for USA, Canada, UK and Australia!